info@gunnersreview.com

 At 500 yards in a 10 mph crosswind:

-The heavier .338 bullets drift slightly more due to their lower velocity, though the difference is modest and both require careful wind reading at extended ranges.
+The heavy .338 bullets drift a little because of their lower velocity.
+The difference is little, but still, both options require careful wind reading at extended ranges.

 Hunting Applications: Choosing the Right Tool